 |

-| A compilation of these fascinating interviews and song choices will be available to listen to on this page soon enough, so keep checking back.
-Meanwhile, click on the picture of Julian Rocks to hear the theme for that segment. |
+A compilation of these fascinating interviews and song choices will be available to listen to on this page one of these days, so keep checking back.
+Meanwhile, click on the picture of Julian Rocks to hear the really bad theme for that segment. |

-| Another regular segment for the first couple of years was the "7am Wake Up Call," when I would play something loud and rousing to lull lazy listeners out of bed.
+Another regular segment for the first couple of years was the "7am Wake Up Call," when I would play something loud and rousing to lull lazy listeners out of bed.
 Songs such as Queen's "Stone Cold Crazy" and Chicago's "I Don't Want Your Money" had just the right sound.

 The "Fruit Loop" segment also lasted a couple of years and was very popular.
 I'd play a song so loopy most people would never have admitted they knew it let alone liked it until I played it on BAY FM.
 Typical fruit loops included: